UBCSailbot/docs/docs/reference/github/workflow/issues.md

 !!! note

-    Unlike GitHub projects, GitHub milestones are strictly associated with a repository.
+    Unlike projects, milestones are strictly associated with a repository.

 ## Labelling issues